- 31 Jan 2024

 Using a base snapshot, you can back up a base and restore it to an earlier version.
 Airtable automatically takes occasional snapshots of your bases, and you can also manually take a snapshot.
-It may be a good idea to manually take a snapshot of your base immediately before restructuring or otherwise making a large number of changes to your base.
-All base collaborators are able to take and restore from a base's snapshots.
+Below, you’ll learn how to manually take a snapshot of an Airtable base immediately before restructuring or otherwise making a large number of changes to your base, and then restore that base when needed.

 How to take a snapshot

-Airtable will automatically take snapshots of your bases at set intervals (after a certain amount of data is entered), but you can also manually take a snapshot.
+Airtable will automatically take snapshots of your bases at set intervals (after a certain amount of data is entered), but users with Editor permissions or higher can also manually take a base snapshot.

 To manually take a snapshot: